jaspector

 County application covers new work, repair or remodel, additions, moves, demolitions, renewals, pools, signs, plumbing-only, HVAC-only, electrical-only, towers, and similar construction activity in county jurisdiction.

+Not all construction work requires a permit in unincorporated Pike County, GA.
 The following work is generally exempt: One-story detached accessory structures under 120 square feet; Temporary structures such as rented storage pods placed for a limited time.
+When in doubt, confirm with the local building department before starting work.